Daslaw/portfolio-web/README.md

 ## Overview

-This project facilitated by WEB3BRIDGE and supervised by @Adetutu777.
+This project was facilitated by WEB3BRIDGE and supervised by @Adetutu777.

 **To task was achieved with HTML, CSS and Bootstrap.**